When it comes to its first electric car, the I-Pace SUV, Jaguar is taking the old adage, “win on Sunday, sell on Monday,” to heart.

 “Innovation is integral to motorsports and electric car racing is an important part of the future, so this opportunity came at the perfect time for RLL,” commented Rahal.

 Jaguar’s I-Pace eTrophy will be what’s known in the business as a “support series.”
 It will “support” Formula E by giving fans something to watch before a Formula E race, kind of like a warm-up act.
 Race weekends usually include a lot of downtime, and support series like the I-Pace eTrophy help fill it.
 Jaguar already runs its own Formula E team, so the arrangement makes sense.

-Jaguar says up to 20 I-Pace race cars will participate in each event, and the automaker is planning for 10 races in the initial season.
-Since it uses the same tracks as Formula E, the I-Pace eTrophy will take place on temporary street circuits in major world cities, such as Hong Kong, Paris, and New York.
+Jaguar says up to 20 I-Pace race cars will participate in each event, which will consist of practice and qualifying sessions, followed by the actual race, which will last 25 minutes plus one lap.
+Since it uses the same tracks as Formula E, the I-Pace eTrophy will take place on temporary street circuits in major world cities.
 It will launch as part of Formula E’s fifth season, in late 2018.
 Formula E itself uses single-seat, open-wheel electric cars that look more like traditional racers than Jaguar’s I-Pace SUV.

 The first I-Pace eTrophy race will be held December 15, 2018, in Ad Diriyah, Saudi Arabia.
 The full calendar also includes races in Mexico City, Hong Kong, Sanya, China, Rome, Paris, Monaco, and Berlin, wrapping up in July 2019 with two back-t0-back rounds in New York City.